Klosmi/WP-dev/WPDevNotes.md

 ## [Creating a React app - discovering the `index.js` file](https://codeburst.io/reactjs-components-basics-e94b29b57de)

-In the src folder, you'll find the index.js file.
+In the src folder, we can find the index.js file.
 This is where we start by importing React using the following line of code:
 `import React from 'react'`

 This is similar to PHP's `include` function, which lets us share and reuse code across files, helping to keep projects organized.